PHeonix25/PHeonix25.github.io/about.md

 I've been a .NET developer for 15+ years (and a technical manager for the past few), an international public speaker, a happy husband and father, but most of all, I'm just a big nerd.
 Over the course of my career, I've found that mentoring and coaching, sharing fun stories, and working on interesting challenges & creative solutions really motivate me, and look forward to doing these things together with you.

-If you're interested in my previous roles or experience you can check out my [Developer Story](http://stackoverflow.com/story/phermens) or my [LinkedIn](https://linkedin.com/in/phermens), or if looking to get in touch for any other reason, just check out the links to my other stuff online, listed below.
+If you're interested in my previous roles or experience you can check out my [LinkedIn](https://linkedin.com/in/phermens), or if looking to get in touch for any other reason, just check out the links to my other stuff online, listed below.

 Cheers!